tfilo/wn1821/readme.md

 ## out_temp_and_humidity_channels reasoning explained

 In my configuration i don't have any WN32 sensor, so I need to map some of multichannel sensors as outTemp and outHumidity.
-Because I don't have possibility to place single sensor into shade for whole day, I added logic that in out_temp_and_humidity_channels you can specify one or more channels in array and it will pick sensor with lower temperature and map it as outTemp and outHumidity.
-Thanks to this you can have two (or more) sensor for example one in north east and one on south west of building and it will at morning pick one on south west and in afternoon one in north east based on which one is in shade (has lower temp).
+Because I don't have possibility to place single sensor into shade for whole day, I added logic that in out_temp_and_humidity_channels you can specify one or more channels in comma separated list and it will pick sensor with lowest temperature and map it as outTemp and outHumidity.
+This allow place multiple sensors on different sides building and it will pick always one in shade (or at least one with coldest temperature).
-Even when you use single channel, always use array syntax!
-If you don't need this mapping just doesn't provide this out_temp_and_humidity_channels at all.